Metop-A/B/C GOME-2 AAI product#

 Coordinates:

-Visualize GOME-2 AAI data from the three satellites Metop-A, -B and C combined on one grid
+Visualize GOME-2 AAI data from the two satellites Metop-B and C combined on one grid#

 The next step is to visualize the Absorbing Aerosol Index data for one time step.
 You can use the function visualize_pcolormesh for it.